hello-pangea/dnd/docs/guides/dragging-svgs.md

 - Applying `aria-*` to a `<svg>` has unknown screen reader implications.
 - Inconsistent `tabindex` behaviour in older browsers

-One of the core values of `react-forked-dnd` is accessibility
+One of the core values of `@react-forked/dnd` is accessibility

 > Beautiful and **accessible** drag and drop for lists with `React`